 We operate on a not-for-profit basis and, accordingly, seek only to generate revenues sufficient to recover our cost of service and to generate margins sufficient to establish reasonable reserves and meet certain financial coverage requirements set forth in our Indenture.
 Revenues in excess of current period costs in any year are designated as net margin in our statements of revenues and expenses.
-Retained net margins are designated on our balance sheets as patronage capital, which is allocated to each of our Member Systems and Oglethorpe on the basis of certain transmission service purchases from us.
+Retained net margins are designated on our balance sheets as patronage capital, of which \$142 million is related to land recovery.
+Patronage capital is allocated to each of our Member Systems and Oglethorpe on the basis of certain transmission service purchases from us.

 In connection with the corporate restructuring of Oglethorpe in 1997, Oglethorpe made a \$49 million special patronage capital distribution to the Member Systems, which they then used to contribute equity and provide initial working capital for us.
 Currently, our equity consists of our patronage capital and membership fees.
 Patronage capital constitutes our principal equity.
-As of December 31, 2018, we had \$313 million in patronage capital and membership fees.
-Our equity ratio (patronage capital and membership fees divided by total capitalization) was 12.7% at December 31, 2018, down from 13.5% at December 31, 2017.
+As of December 31, 2019, we had \$329 million in patronage capital and membership fees.
+Our equity ratio (patronage capital and membership fees divided by total capitalization) was 13.7% at December 31, 2019, up from 12.7% at December 31, 2018.

 Any distributions of patronage capital are subject to the discretion of our Board of Directors and our Indenture requirements.
 The Indenture prohibits us from making any distribution, payment, or retirement of patronage capital to our Member Systems and Oglethorpe if we are in default under the Indenture.
-Otherwise, we are permitted to make distributions to our Member Systems and Oglethorpe if, after the distribution: (1)(a) our aggregate margins and equity as of the end of the most recent fiscal quarter would be equal to, or greater than, 20% of our total long-term debt and equity, and (b) the aggregate amount of all distributions after the date on which our aggregate margins and equity first reached 20% of total long-term debt and equity does not exceed 35% of our aggregate net margins earned after that date; or (2) our aggregate margins and equity as of the end of the most
+Otherwise, we are permitted to make distributions to our Member Systems and Oglethorpe if, after the distribution: (1)(a) our aggregate margins and equity as of the end of the most recent fiscal quarter

-18 Selected Financial Data 19 Management's Discussion and Analysis of Financial Condition and Results of Operations recent fiscal quarter would be equal to, or greater than, 30% of our total long-term debt and equity.
+20 Selected Financial Data 21 Management's Discussion and Analysis of Financial Condition and Results of Operations would be equal to, or greater than, 20% of our total long-term debt and equity, and (b) the aggregate amount of all distributions after the date on which our aggregate margins and equity first reached 20% of total long-term debt and equity does not exceed 35% of our aggregate net margins earned after that date; or (2) our aggregate margins and equity as of the end of the most recent fiscal quarter would be equal to, or greater than, 30% of our total long-term debt and equity.
 If so, then 100% of the current year margin, upon board approval, could be returned to the Member Systems.

-36 Statements of Revenues and Expenses 36 Statements of Patronage Capital and Membership Fees 37 Balance Sheets 39 Statements of Capitalization
+38 Statements of Revenues and Expenses 38 Statements of Patronage Capital and Membership Fees 39 Balance Sheets 41 Statements of Capitalization

-40 Statements of Cash Flows 41 Notes to Financial Statements 51 Report of Management 52 Report of Independent Auditors
+42 Statements of Cash Flows 43 Notes to Financial Statements 53 Report of Management 54 Report of Independent Auditors